CheeziCrew/Swissgit/.github/README.md

 ## Contact Information

-For questions or concerns, contact [swissgittools@gmail.com](mailto:swissgittools@gmail.com) or create an issue on GitHub.
+For questions or concerns, contact [swissgittools@gmail.com](mailto:swissgittools@gmail.com) or create an issue here on GitHub.

 ## FAQs